kirbysayshi/kirbysayshi.github.com/_posts/2012-06-26-portal-experiments-impactjs.md

 ![Portals are surprisingly tough!](/images/impact-portal.png)

 There are lots of bugs, but it's in a playable state for now.
+Aside from the portals themselves, all the graphics come with ImpactJS's demos.

 Portals can be shot onto any surface using WASD.
 I wanted to try something different than the typical mouse-controlled targeting.
 I've always found mouse controlled aiming to be difficult and cumbersome in a smaller screen size, especially when attempting to do the tight movements required for Portal.
 My initial experimentation is that WASD works well, allowing for extremely swift shots.
 I eventually hope to add diagonals too.